defold/defold.github.io/_posts/2020-12-25-engine-overview-pt1.md

 We use it to hash short strings and file paths.
 It's also used to generate unique ID's for game objects when they're spawned.
 We store the hash state (a `uint32_t`) for later use, which allows us to incrementally hash more data.

-Hashes can also stored in the save games, which is one reason we haven't updated the hash function to any newer version.
+Hashes are also stored in the save games, which is one reason we haven't updated the hash function to any newer version.

 #### C++ containers